iamakl/Project-Initial/README.md

 ## Implementation Details

-### Data Structures:
+### File System Structure (Data Structure):
-- The primary data structure used is an **object** to represent the file system.
+- The primary data structure is an object (`fs`) representing the file system.
+It is organized as a hierarchical structure with directories and files.
-- Each directory is represented as an object with keys as file/directory names and values as objects containing type and content information.
+- Each directory is represented by an object with a `type` property set to 'dir' and a `content` property containing nested files and directories or, object with keys as file/directory names and values as objects containing type and content information.
-- Each file is represented as an object containing type and content information.
+- Files are represented similarly but with a `type` property set to 'file' and a `content` property containing the file's data.

 ### File System Operations:
 - `mkdir`: Creates a new directory.